Higher Education

 The lab itself is dressed to look like an inner city flat living room, but a living room with a one-way mirror, video surveillance and eye tracking.
 Recruited students were given a series of tasks and we observed them on desktop and mobile phones.
 We could compare what users were being asked to do, against what they were saying and what they were actually doing.

-The Durham high-fidelity prototypes provided us with a chance to double-check that real users, unburdened with our biases and preconceptions, could indeed complete a series of tasks we’d devised in our testing plan.
+The Durham high-fidelity prototypes provided us with a chance to double-check that real users, unburdened with our biases and preconceptions, could complete a series of tasks we’d devised in our testing plan.

 All of our projects undergo rigorous testing throughout the web development process.
 In order to deliver the utmost quality for clients and their respective users, our in-house QA team ensures that all end products perform accurately and reliably under normal and abnormal conditions.
 Testing is followed by continual monitoring of software performance, to prevent reoccurrence of any issues and to ensure efficient ongoing operation.